connor-lab/ncov2019-artic-nf/tests/README.md

 # Workflow testing

-The folder contains scripts and expected results for testing the four potential workflow combinations.
+This folder contains scripts and expected results for testing the four potential workflow combinations.
 These are:

 * Illumina + Viridian workflow
 * Illumina + Artic workflow